Are single male migrants and their health needs neglected? If yes, then why? And if not, then who is charged with looking after their health?

 To conclude the webinar, Wafa Aftab, Researcher at the Department of Community Health Sciences at Aga Khan University, questioned; if we know that migrant health is influenced by a range of social and structural determinants, are the policies in place attentive to them?
 And if not, what is on the policy agenda?

 Applying a health policy lens to the conversation, Wafa presented the preliminary findings of her project on the policy environment related to structural factors which influence the health of migrant labour workers going from Pakistan working in Qatar.
-In her review of current policies with focus sexually transmitted infections including HIV, Wafa described how the main tenor of policies for this population tend to be around macroeconomic concerns.
+In her review of current policies on sexually transmitted infections including HIV, Wafa described how the main tenor of policies for the labour migrant population tend to be around macroeconomic concerns.
 In Pakistan, for example, the government has a policy of exporting labour as a way of relieving lack of employment opportunities in Pakistan and as a way of facilitating foreign exchange.
 Where health policies exist, they focus on pre-screening procedures and discriminatory policies on HIV positive individuals.

 Taken together, the presentations and discussions from the first Borderings series provided an insightful overview of the globalised and structural challenges faced by labour migrants, the gaps in both research and policy for the population and the human rights implications that the gaps have.